Ideas for the Colorblock Weekly Pages

 My first choice was to enlarge the circle image of the sketch.
 To make sure that the circle does not overtake the page, I am only using a part of it on the spread and moving it to the left edge of the page.
 The choice of the two-tone patterned paper from the August Memory Keeping kit brings added interest to the circle and serves as a grounding piece in the spread.

-Spice Market Modern Memory Keeping Kit.
+I used the sketch as a guide to help me place the photos and paper strips.
+This time, I was true to the sketch and chose patterned paper from the Spice Market Modern Memory Keeping Kit.
 Since the paper strips overlap on the spread, I selected papers that did not have a busy or large pattern in them.
-This allowed me to add interest to the bottom edges of the strips, and even to add a small pop of color in between them, by means of a strip of washi tape from the
+This allowed me to add interest to the bottom edges of the strips, and even to add a small pop of color in between them, by means of a strip of washi tape from the Spice Market Modern Memory Keeping Kit.

-Spice Market Modern Memory Keeping Kit to create the title for the page.
+Once again, I used the sketch to help me position the two smaller photos, journal lines, and tile on the right side of the spread.
+I used a combination of Chipboard stickers and Puffy Alpha stickers from the Spice Market Modern Memory Keeping Kit to create the title for the page.
 However, I had to make a few additions to the top and bottom of the paper strips ( above the right photo, and below the title) in order to balance the spread.
 Due to the size of the circle, I needed to add a few extra stamped sentiments.
-To do so, I used the stamp set from the
+To do so, I used the stamp set from the Falling Into Sketches Class Bundle and a few extra pops of color with the rub-on stickers in order to stretch the design vertically, thus creating a size balance on both sides of the page.

 I hope this inspires you to use the sketch as inspiration for your project.
 Remember that the sketch is just a guide, the rest is all up to you.
 Cannot wait to see what you create!